oliviernguyenquoc/OAPISQLC/README.md

 * Only OpenAPI 3.1 compatible
 * Only compatible with YAML input
 * Only take schemas under Component/Schemas OpenAPI specs
+* Does not support foreign keys other than "id" columns

 ## Need to be done